gakimball/spacedoc/docs/adapters.md

 ### Search Integration

-Supercollider can generate a JSON file of search results from the data it parses from pages.
+Spacedoc can generate a JSON file of search results from the data it parses from pages.
 Each adapter exposes its own function to add its data to the results list.
 So the `sass` adapter converts SassDoc items into search results, `js` converts JSDoc items, and so on.

 Search hooks are optional&mdash;if an adapter has no search function, those items simply won't be added to the final results list.